Limestone coach Gaylord Perry, Hilton Head infielder Dan Driessen,

 Andy Solomon, 843/209-4723

-The seven individuals will be forever enshrined with the Palmetto State’s highest athletic honor on Monday, May 11 at the Columbia Metropolitan Convention Center.
-Tickets (table of eight for $800) and program sponsorships are available by securing a table from the SCAHOF office at 803/779-0905.
-Payment and reservations must be made by Friday, April 10.
+Tickets for the event (table of eight for $800) and program sponsorships are available by securing a table from the SCAHOF office at 803/779-0905.
+Payment and reservations must be made by Friday, April 15.

 The SCAHOF Banquet and Ceremony is the largest annual celebration of Palmetto State sports stars under one roof.
 The traditional Walk of Legends that introduces past inductees is one of the event’s highlights.
 More information may be obtained at www.scahof.com.